yedhink/KTU-Java/README.md

 ![](https://github.com/yedhink/KTU-Java/blob/master/.gif/EasyKtuMath.gif "Run the Main class only")

 # Contribute
 Have you been looking for open source repositories to contribute?
 Look no further!
 You have come to the right place.
-Try and complete the TODO list part of each program.
+Try and complete the TODO list.
+Let's work together. :)

+## TODO list

+- [ ] Java Database Connectivity(JDBC) -> Basics and Implementaion
+- [ ] Make the Graphical User Interfaces look better
+- [ ] Applets -> Undone since it's deprecated from JDK 9
+- [ ] Basics and exmaples of abstract keyword
+- [ ] 2-D array and examples
+- [ ] Standalone examples for Operators and their Precedence
+- [ ] Type promotion , parsing ,type casting etc

 # Contact
 Having issues in the program?
 Open up an issue in the issues counter, so that i could know about it.